 In February 2011, Michael became a member of the Home Affairs Select Committee of the House of Commons, one of the most high-profile committees of the House, which deals with issues such as policing and immigration, and he played a leading part for over four years in the major enquiries the Committee conducted, including into Police conduct and surveillance, and national security issues.

 At Parliament, Michael established the All-Party Parliamentary Group on the Queen’s Diamond Jubilee and became its Chairman.
 He proposed the gift, from both Houses of Parliament, to celebrate The Queen’s Diamond Jubilee, of a stained glass window for Her Majesty The Queen.
-He personally raised nearly £100,000 from Parliamentarians from across the political spectrum towards this project and no public funds needed to be spent on it.
+He personally raised nearly £100,000 from Parliamentarians from across the political spectrum towards this project and no public funds were therefore needed.

 Following Theresa May’s rise to the position of Prime Minister in July 2016, Michael was appointed a Government Minister and the Deputy Leader of the House of Commons, a role which saw Michael helping to arrange the Government business in the Commons, as well as scrutinising all Government legislation before it came before the House of Commons.
-As well as supporting the Leader, Michael took debates on behalf of a number of Government departments, taking questions on issues ranging from Brexit to the amount of funding Scotland receives from the UK Government.
+As well as supporting the Leader, Michael took debates on behalf of a number of Government departments.

-In January 2018 Michael was appointed Parliamentary Under Secretary of State at the Department for Digital, Culture, Media and Sport, and has now been the Minister for Arts, Heritage and Tourism for over a year.
-Michael’s ministerial portfolio includes responsibility for the Arts, (including theatre, dance, art exhibitions, opera, ballet), Libraries, national museums (including the British Museum, the Tate, the V&A, Science Museum etc) and for listed buildings, historic royal palaces, as well as cultural diplomacy and cultural property and the tourism sector.
-Tourism alone is worth over 10% of GDP in the country, and is forecast to be worth around £257 billion to the country by 2025.
+In January 2018 Michael was promoted and appointed Minister for Arts, Heritage and Tourism at the Department for Digital, Culture, Media and Sport.
+Michael’s ministerial portfolio included responsibility for the Arts, (including theatre, dance, art exhibitions, opera, ballet), Libraries, national museums (including the British Museum, the Tate, the V&A, Science Museum etc.) and for listed buildings, the historic royal palaces, cultural diplomacy and cultural property and the tourism sector.